iunetrecet/iunetrecet.github.io.old/_projects/baga.md

     - "poltsoa17.jpg"
 ---

-I wanted to make a bag for my sister, with the lyric of a special basque song.
+I wanted to make a bag for my sister, with the lyrics of a very special basque song.

 I bought a thread fabric, cut and sewed it.
-Then, I designed the lyric wit many fonts giving a funny and modern style.
+Then, I designed the lyrics using many fonts giving a funny and modern style.
 Finally, I went to the serigraph workshop and I made the serigraph in the bag.

-I made more than twenty bags, because many people ask me to buy it.
+I made more than twenty bags, because many people asked me if they could buy it.